revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-16.How will you replace one or more occurrences of a regex pattern in given string?
+16.How can we replace one or more occurrences of a regex pattern in given string?

 <details><summary><b>Show Answer</b></summary>